Skip to main content

 The 20, 50, and 200-period MAs: characteristics and primary use cases

-20-period MA: Roughly one calendar month of daily trading sessions.
-Day traders and short-term swing traders watch this level closely.
-Price staying above the 20-period MA on a daily chart signals near-term bullish momentum.
-Breaking below it with conviction is often the first warning of a momentum shift.
+20-period MA: Roughly one calendar month.
+Price above it signals near-term bullish momentum.
+Breaking below with conviction is often the first warning of a shift.

 50-period MA: Roughly two and a half months.
-Institutional traders and algorithmic systems frequently cite this as a meaningful reference.
-When an index or stock tests its 50-day MA after a significant run, the reaction there often signals whether the trend has real institutional backing or not.
+When an index tests its 50-day MA after a significant run, the reaction often signals whether the trend has institutional backing.

 Moving Averages as Dynamic Support and Resistance